- Product: Alma

 If you intend to reactivate the collection fresh from the Community Zone after deletion, make sure that the deletion job has completed before initiating the reactivation job.
 Running these two jobs at the same time for the same collection will likely cause indexing issues.

-For an electronic collection, deactivation consists of deactivating all portfolios in the collection and changing the service of the collection from Available to Not Available.
+For an electronic collection, deactivation consists of deactivating all portfolios in the collection or changing the service of the collection from Available to Not Available.

 To change the collection from Available to Not Available, go to the Row Actions (...) and click Edit Service.
-Switch Available to Not Available and click Save.
+On the Activation tab, switch Available to Not Available and click Save.

-After completing these two steps, the electronic collection has been successfully deactivated.
+After completing either of these two steps, the electronic collection has been successfully deactivated.

 Deletion and Deactivation